An unclear beginning

 The first doctor to visit Nillumbik was Dr Bleak, who had a room at the Royal Mail Hotel and came up once a week.
 The first doctor who lived in Nillumbik was Dr. Park, and then came Dr.Bottomley, followed by Dr. Helwig----“

-After World War I, Dr E R Cordner (Major, A.A.M.C.) returned to Australia with his English bride (formerly Margaret Pruen, a V.A.D. whom he had met and worked with in France) and their infant son, Ted, and in 1920 he set up medical practice in Diamond Creek, where he originally rented - and practiced from – the home of Mr Thomas Huntly, Broad Gully Rd .( later occupied by Mr and Mrs Pat Murphy and family up until about 1987, and which still stands and in which Donald Cordner was born in 1922).
+After World War I, Dr E R Cordner (Major, A.A.M.C.) returned to Australia with his English bride (formerly Margaret Pruen, a V.A.D. whom he had met and worked with in France) and their infant son, Ted, and in 1920 he set up medical practice in Diamond Creek, where he originally rented - and practiced from – the home of Mr Thomas Huntly, Broad Gully Rd .( later occupied by Mr and Mrs Pat Murphy and family up until 1984, and which still stands and in which Donald Cordner was born in 1922).

 Dr Helwig left the district when Dr Cordner came.